oc-2/oc-2/README.md

 ## Hi there 👋

+My name is oc-2.
+I like technology; web-related development.

+I use python, node.js, typescript, some go, React, Angular, Vue and many more technologies to build fully-featured full-stack applications.

+Feel free to contact me :)

 <!--
 **oc-2/oc-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.